-To cut your Waterproof LED Strip Light it is first of all important to have a sharp pair of scissors, dull scissors can damage the PC Board.
+Always use a sharp pair of scissors to cut your Waterproof LED Strip Light, dull scissors can damage the PC Board.
 Each waterproof strip light will have a cut mark between the two pairs of copper connection pads.
 Once you have located this cut line you can then cut your LED Strip Light to the desired length.
-Be certain to make a clean straight cut without putting any additional stress on the PC Board, doing so can break the board making that 3 LED Section un-usable.
+Be certain to make a clean straight cut without putting any additional stress on the PC Board, doing so can break the board making that LED Section un-usable.

-In order to solder wire to your Waterproof LED Strip Light you must first cut back the TPU coating to expose the copper connection pads on your LED Strip Light.
-Use a sharp blade to cut back the TPU coating, be very careful not to cut through the PC Board on the LED Strip light.
-We recommend only cutting off the top half of the TPU coating and leaving the bottom half for support of the PC board like you see in the picture to the right.
+In order to solder wire to your Waterproof LED Strip Light you must first cut back the silicone coating to expose the copper connection pads on your LED Strip Light.
+Use our Precision Snips or a sharp blade to cut back the silicone housing, be very careful not to cut through the PC Board on the LED Strip light.
+We recommend only cutting off the top half of the silicone and leaving the bottom half for structural support.

 Once your soldering iron is hot enough, tin your 18-22AWG stranded wire by applying a small amount of solder directly to the stranded wire.
 Once you have completed this step your wire should be silver in color and no longer appear to be stranded.

 The next step is to tin the copper dots on your Waterproof LED Strip Light by melting a small amount of solder directly to the copper dots.
 Be sure that you put enough solder to cover the dots but not so much that the solder is overlapping.

 Before soldering your wire to your strip light you want to be sure and put the end cap through your wire holes.
 Be sure that you poke the wires from the outside of the cap to the inside.